soilspectroscopy/ossl-imports/README.md

 ```

 **Note: some original dataset share common ids across the VisNIR and MIR
 range.
-Some ids, however, have only one range represented.
-OSSL is a
+Some ids, however, have only one range represented (either VisNIR
-tabular database keeping at least one spectral range.
-A filter must be
+or MIR).
+OSSL is a tabular database keeping at least one spectral range.
-run before using the separate tables to remove observations with missing
+A filter must be run before using the database to remove observations
-spectra in the desired range.**
+with missing spectra for a desired range.**

 ### Importing new datasets